DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/KMS/README.md

 - AWS KMS decrypts the key by using the same CMK and returns the plaintext data key to Amazon S3.
 - S3 decrypts the ciphertext and removes the plaintext data key from memory as soon as possible.

+#### Key Policy

+To allow access to a KMS CMK, you must use the key policy, either **alone** or in combination with IAM policies or grants.
+IAM policies by themselves are not sufficient to allow access to a CMK, though you can use them in combination with a CMK's key policy.

 ### References

 - [KMS concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys)